 — Jill Whalen, former CEO of High Rankings and co-founder of Search Engine Marketing New England

 In today’s online world, every website is launched with mostly one goal in mind; getting visitors.
-With over 1.7 billion websites on the web, you can only imagine how big of a bloodbath it is to get in front of your target audience.
+With over 1.7 billion websites on the web according to Website Live Stats, you can only imagine how big of a bloodbath it is to get in front of your target audience.

 However, one little hack that surfaced more than two decades ago has changed things forever.
-The little hack is called Search Engine Optimization (SEO).
+This little hack is called Search Engine Optimization (SEO).

 By definition, SEO is the practice of improving the quality and quantity of a website’s traffic.
 But, in today’s world, it is not only limited to that.
 Nowadays, pages are optimized to get noticed by Google first and then rank in the upper spectrum of search results.

-What Is On-Page & Off-Page SEO (And Why Does It Matter) in Blogging?
+What Is On-Page & Off-Page SEO Writing (And Why Does It Matter) in Blogging?

 Before we dive into the nitty-gritty of optimizing a page, let’s first understand the various facets of SEO.
 They are broadly divided into two groups, On-Page SEO and Off-Page SEO.
 While the end goal of both is the same, the way they work is quite different.
 Here are their differences: